jonahgluck/autofill/README.md

 - [ ] Add Stripe checkout
 - [ ] Make an HTML popup to store user entered information instead of editing config file

-### I will be making changes in the near future so make sure to watch it for updates.
+### I will be making changes in the near future so make sure to watch this repository for updates.

+Notes for the developer:
+  "default_popup": "popup.html",